greengeek/Docker-ELK-Stack/README.md

 Elastic and Kibana on Docker
-Last edited: Just now

 Required Files
 instances.yml
 .env
 create-certs.yml
 docker-compose.yml

-Files can be found on my github, https://github.com/greengeek/Docker-ELK-Stack.git

-Create a folder called elk and copy all the files into it.
-This can be done using the git clone command.
+Create a folder called elk and copy the following files into it:

+instances.yml
+.env
+create-certs.yml
+docker-compose.yml

 Inside the elk folder create the following folders: certs data01